 A member of the Sunbridge early childhood program faculty since 1994, Nancy assumed the title of co-director in 2015.
-Nancy is retired from decades at the Denver Waldorf School, where she served as lead kindergarten teacher and educational support staff.
-She also acts as consultant to schools in the U.S. and Canada Nancy's main focus is therapeutic education with a special emphasis on developmental movement as supporting young children's physical incarnation and sensory development.
+Now retired from a nearly forty-year career at The Denver Waldorf School, where she served as a kindergarten teacher and member of the educational support staff, Nancy's main focus is therapeutic education with a special emphasis on developmental movement as supporting young children's physical incarnation and sensory development.

-A past longtime Board member of WECAN, Nancy is a speaker at national and international conferences.
-Her writing credits include serving as contributor to Gateways, contributor and collaborator to "You're Not the Boss of Me" (WECAN publication), editor of WECAN's First Grade Readiness, editor of WECAN Journal, regular columnist for Lilipoh, and co-author, with Laurie Clark, of Movement Journeys and Circle Adventures, a collection of original movement imaginations for the classroom.
+A frequent keynote speaker and presenter at national and international early childhood conferences and workshops, including serving as a faculty member at Denver's Nurturing the Roots Therapeutic Course, Nancy's writing credits include serving as serving as contributor and editor of Gateways, the WECAN publication; contributor and collaborator to "You're Not the Boss of Me" (WECAN publication); editor of WECAN's First Grade Readiness; regular columnist for Lilipoh, and co-author, with Laurie Clark, of Movement Journeys and Circle Adventures, a collection of original movement imaginations for the classroom.
 Nancy holds a BA from the University of Colorado in English, with teaching credentials.
-She also earned a certificate as Extra Lesson provider and therapeutic educator from Gradalis Seminars, where she attended a four-year anthroposophical therapeutic/remedial training in Extra Lesson and supplementary therapies and academic support strategies.
+She also earned a certificate as Extra Lesson provider and therapeutic ducator from Gradalis Seminars, where she attended a four-year anthroposophical therapeutic/remedial training in Extra Lesson and supplementary therapies and academic support strategies.